JuanDls01/remove_background_api/README.md

 # REMOVE BACKGROUND API

-With this API you can remove the background of your selfies using the model Selfie Segmentation of mediapipe.
+With this API you can remove the background of your selfies using [Selfie Segmentation](https://google.github.io/mediapipe/solutions/selfie_segmentation.html) model of [Mediapipe](https://google.github.io/mediapipe/).
 For run this API in local you have to run this code in the terminal at remove_backgroun_api folder:

 ```
 $ python -m venv venv # windows